Forms in the Primary Hierarchy

 Willingness

-Willingness refers to sustenance of a positive disposition towards the actualization of an endeavour.
-That means willingness comes into its own when processes related to an endeavour are problematic or likely to be avoided.
+refers to sustenance of a positive disposition towards the actualization of an endeavour.
+That means willingness comes into its own and become most visible when processes related to an endeavour are deeply problematic and likely to be avoided.

-Willingness is driven by the psychosocial pressure of selflessness and it flows from taking 100% responsibility for your choices and your life.
+Willingness is driven by the psychosocial pressure of selflessness.
+At the same time, it flows from taking 100% responsibility for your choices and your life.

 We normally think of willingness as part of an endeavour, where it functions as an obvious and shareable state.
 We notice it in others and others notice it in us.
 Willingness can be contagious, off-putting or fail to generate any affect.

-Unlike the other Levels of Will, willingness-RL7 exists on a continuum.
+Like (and unlike other Levels of Will), exists on a continuum.
 We can be more or less willing, or more or less reluctant.
-This property should be noticeable in all emanated forms within the Willngness Domain and it is.
+This property should be noticeable in all emanated forms within the Willingness Domain, and it is.

 Whatever degree of positivity and energy is present, willingness retains intrinsic properties as a function of the self: it can be genuine, authentic, sincere, forthright and sometimes courageous.
 It can also be false, artificial, insincere, wishy-washy and lead to avoidance.